KinsonDigital/PackageMonster/README.md

 <div align="center"><h2 style="font-weight:bold">What does it do?</h2></div>

-It is simple.
-It simply goes out to [nuget.org](https://www.nuget.org) and checks to see if a nuget package of a particular version exists.
+It is simple!
+It goes out to [nuget.org](https://www.nuget.org) and checks to see if a NuGet package of a particular version exists.
 If it does, it returns and output value of `"true"`, if not, then it returns `"false"`.
 Thats it!!

 ---